LLNL/HPC-Tutorials/flux/section1.md

 ```
 LC clusters running TOSS 4 are tracking Flux releases closely, but on TOSS 3 or non-LC clusters you may want a newer version.
 You can install a local build of Flux using `spack` or build it from source.
 See [Appendix I](/flux/appendices/appendixI) for more details on those options.
 ### Starting Flux
 If you're on an LC cluster such as corona or tioga where Flux is running as the system level scheduler, you can skip this step.
-Getting an allocation with `flux-broker` processes running is even easier.
 You can just use the `flux mini alloc` command to get an interactive allocation or any of the batch commands described in [Section 3](/flux/section3).

 If you are on a cluster that is running another resource manager, such as Slurm or LSF, you can still use Flux to run your workload.
-You will need to get an allocation, then start Flux on all of the nodes in that allocation with the `flux start` command.
+You will need to get an allocation using the native resource managers commands (e.g. `salloc`), then start Flux on all of the nodes in that allocation with the `flux start` command.
 This will start `flux-broker` processes on all of the nodes that will gather information about the hardware resources available and communicate between each other to assign your workload to those resources.
 On a cluster running Slurm, this will look like:
 ```console
 [day36@rzalastor2:~]$ salloc -N2 --exclusive
 salloc: Granted job allocation 234174